Caleb & Brown

 Rebalance Your Portfolio (If Needed)

-Portfolio rebalancing is the process of adjusting your asset allocation to match your original risk reward profile and goals.
+Portfolio rebalancing is the process of adjusting your asset allocation to match your original risk-reward profile and goals.
 Doing so enables investors to rebalance risk by buying into (or selling out of) different assets.
 Rebalancing can take place at any time, but it is common for investors to do so as market conditions change.

-During a bull market - a period of time where the majority of investors are buying and asset prices are rising - some investors may opt for a more aggressive approach with a stronger allocation of high-risk, high-reward assets.
+During a bull market, a period of time where the majority of investors are buying and asset prices are rising, some investors may opt for a more aggressive approach with a stronger allocation of high-risk, high-reward assets.

-Conversely, during a bear market - a period of decline where market sentiment is overwhelmingly negative - other investors may favour a more defensive portfolio, allocated to blue-chip crypto assets or stablecoins with lower risk and reward profiles.
+Conversely, during a bear market, a period of decline where market sentiment is overwhelmingly negative, other investors may favour a more defensive portfolio, allocated to blue-chip crypto assets or stablecoins with lower risk and reward profiles.

 Do Your Own Research

 Whether you’re placing your first investment or building out an entire portfolio, it all starts with one thing: research.
-Opinions may motivate us to buy or sell, but facts and research can objectively guide you towards making effective and informed investment decisions.
+Opinions may motivate you to buy or sell, but facts and research can objectively guide you towards making effective and informed investment decisions.

 Never Invest More Than You Can Afford to Lose